|www.easygofarm.net All rights reserved.

 show, the judge will explain the reasoning behind each animal's placing.

-If you're still not sure, consider purchasing three or more young animals (halter
+If you're still not sure, consider purchasing three or more halter trained "pet quality"

 More questions?
 Give us a call or send an email - we love to talk alpaca!